Frijol/climate-change/GLOSSARY.md

 ## Kyoto Protocol
 An international treaty which extends the UNFCCC, committing countries to reduce their greenhouse gas emissions.
 Acknowledges 1 premises: (1) global warming exists and (2) man-made CO2 emissions have caused it.
 Adopted in 1997, more enforced starting 2005.

+## LCOE
+Levelised cost of electricity, the net present value of the unit-cost of electricity over the lifetime of a generating asset.
+It is often taken as a proxy for the average price that the generating asset must receive in a market to break even over its lifetime [Wikipedia](https://en.wikipedia.org/wiki/Cost_of_electricity_by_source#Levelized_cost_of_electricity)

 ## LDG
 Latitudinal diversity gradient: the pattern that there is greater species diversity the farther away you get from the poles